kyhjonathan/kyhjonathan/README.md

 ### Hi there 👋

 😄 My name is Jonathan, currently a Computer Engineering Undergradute studying in National University of Singapore (NUS).
-I am looking for an internship!

-🌱 Willing and competent intern that provide immediate added value to any company.

 📫 Do contact me on Linkedin for my resume!

-⚡ Programming Languages: C, C++, Python, Java, SQL
+⚡ Programming Languages: C, C++, Python, Java, SQL, React

-Technologies Used: Git, Jira, Figma, Confluence

 <!--
 **kyhjonathan/kyhjonathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.